veillette/sciencePack/Session05ComputerAidedDesign/inventor-instructions.md

 3. Set the radius to 2mm.
 4. Click the green checkmark to apply.

+### Adding Features
+To prevent your phone from sliding, you can add some friction features.
+Create a new sketch on the top surface of the base and draw small rectangular patterns.
+These can be extruded slightly (about 0.05 inches) to create grip textur

 ### Saving Your Work
 1. Click File > Save As
 2. Choose a location on your computer